What are pacemakers and defibrillators?

-After you arrive, a nurse will ask general health questions and your child will have a brief physical exam that includes weight and height measurements.
+A nurse will ask general health questions, and your child will have a brief physical exam that includes weight and height measurements.

-will meet you to see if there have been any recent changes and to answer any further questions that you might have.
+Your child’s electrophysiologist will meet you to see if there have been any recent changes in your child’s health and to answer any further questions you might have.

-You will also meet the pediatric anesthesiologist who will be administering anesthesia during the case.
-The anesthesiologist may start an IV line (a tiny plastic tube that is placed in a vein) and also give some medications to help your child relax.
+You will also meet the pediatric anesthesiologist who will be giving anesthesia during the procedure.
+The anesthesiologist may give some medicine to help your child relax through a tiny plastic tube in a vein (IV line).

-You will be given a pager so you can be paged with updates during the surgery and be notified when the procedure is complete.
+You will be given a pager so you can be paged with updates during the surgery.
+We will notify you when the procedure is complete.

 What happens during the procedure?

-The anesthesiologist will give your child medications to get her to sleep and keep her from feeling any pain during the procedure.
+The anesthesiologist will give your child medicines to get them to sleep and keep them from feeling any pain during the procedure.

-The cardiologist then makes a small incision, about two inches long, just below the collarbone for the pacemaker or defibrillator.
+The electrophysiologist then makes a small cut, about 2 inches long, just below the collarbone for the pacemaker or defibrillator.

-The doctor then threads one or two small leads (small flexible wires) through the veins of the chest into the heart, using X-ray to guide the placement.
-The leads are attached to the pacemaker or defibrillator and the incision is closed.
+The doctor then threads 1 or 2 small, flexible wires (leads) through the veins of the chest into the heart, using X-ray imaging to guide the placement.
+The leads are attached to the pacemaker or defibrillator under the skin, and the cut is stitched closed.

-For patients who are receiving a defibrillator, the doctors will also test the device to make sure that it will work when needed.
-To do this, the doctor puts the patient's heart into the abnormal rhythm while closely monitoring them.
+When a defibrillator is put in, the surgeons test the device to make sure that it will work when needed.
+To do this, the surgeon puts the patient’s heart into the abnormal rhythm while closely monitoring them.
 The device detects the arrhythmia and restores the heart to its normal rhythm.

 Your child will receive antibiotics before and after the procedure.
-The cardiologist will recheck the device to make sure that it is working well, and then cover everything with a sterile dressing.
+The electrophysiologist will recheck the device to make sure that it is working well and then cover everything with a sterile dressing.

 During the procedure, having a pager with you means you can wait anywhere in the hospital that is comfortable for you.
-A nice place to wait is the Family Resource Center on level 7 in the River zone.
+A nice place to wait is the Family Resource Center.

 How long does the procedure take?

-Inserting a pacemaker or defibrillator takes about three hours.
-If the cardiologist only has to change the generator battery, the procedure may only take one to two hours.
+Inserting a pacemaker or defibrillator takes about 3 hours.
+If the doctor only has to change the generator battery, the procedure may only take 1 to 2 hours.